Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/project-tasks.md

 ### 3. Save Budgets to the Database
 Write code to save user-created budgets to the database.
  - Time estimate: 2 days
- - Responsible: Kelsey, Sam
+ - Responsible: Kelsey

 ### 4. Save/Verify Profiles
 Write code to save user profile information to the database when they Sign Up, and to verify user profile information when they try to Log In.
  - Time estimate: 5 days
- - Responsible: Kelsey, Sam
+ - Responsible: Kelsey

 # Incomplete Tasks
 ## 1. BeeWare Implementation